FifthCircleStudios/FCS-Public-Properietary-Licenses/FCS-Proprietary-License.md

 ## 4. Open-Source Integration

-4.1 Public Code Usage: When using Public Code in conjunction with Proprietary Code, you must adhere to the terms of the applicable open-source licenses for the Public Code.
+### 4.1 Public Code Usage:
+When using Public Code in conjunction with Proprietary Code, you must adhere to the terms of the applicable open-source licenses for the Public Code.
 Portions of the Code that are part of open-source projects will be available as specified by those licenses, but Proprietary Code will remain confidential.

-4.2 Confidential Portions: When integrating Proprietary Code with Public Code, any Confidential Portions will be obscured or removed to protect the proprietary elements of Fifth Circle’s software.
+### 4.2 Confidential Portions:
+When integrating Proprietary Code with Public Code, any Confidential Portions will be obscured or removed to protect the proprietary elements of Fifth Circle’s software.
 You should only see this if you have access to any piece of our Code that is public or open-source but is associated with our Proprietary Projects.

-5. Ownership and Intellectual Property
+## 5. Ownership and Intellectual Property

+### 5.1 Ownership:
-5.1 Ownership: Fifth Circle Studios retains all rights, titles, and interests in and to the Proprietary Code.
+Fifth Circle Studios retains all rights, titles, and interests in and to the Proprietary Code.
 Your use of the Proprietary Code does not grant you any ownership rights.

-5.2 Intellectual Property: All intellectual property rights in the Proprietary Code are owned by Fifth Circle Studios or its licensors.
+### 5.2 Intellectual Property:
+All intellectual property rights in the Proprietary Code are owned by Fifth Circle Studios or its licensors.
 This License does not grant any rights to use any trademarks, trade names, or other proprietary rights of Fifth Circle except as expressly permitted.

-6. Termination
+## 6. Termination

+### 6.1 Termination:
-6.1 Termination: This License will terminate automatically if you breach any of its terms.
+This License will terminate automatically if you breach any of its terms.
 Upon termination, you must cease using the Proprietary Code and destroy all copies in your possession.

-6.2 Effect of Termination: Termination of this License does not relieve you of your obligations under this License that have accrued prior to termination.
+### 6.2 Effect of Termination:
+Termination of this License does not relieve you of your obligations under this License that have accrued prior to termination.

-7. Limitation of Liability
+## 7. Limitation of Liability

+### 7.1 Disclaimer:
-7.1 Disclaimer: The Proprietary Code is provided "as is" without warranty of any kind.
+The Proprietary Code is provided "as is" without warranty of any kind.
 Fifth Circle Studios disclaims all warranties, express or implied, including but not limited to implied warranties of merchantability and fitness for a particular purpose.

+### 7.2 Limitation:
-7.2 Limitation: In no event will Fifth Circle Studios be liable for any indirect, incidental, or consequential damages arising out of your use of the Proprietary Code, even if advised of the possibility of such damages.
+In no event will Fifth Circle Studios be liable for any indirect, incidental, or consequential damages arising out of your use of the Proprietary Code, even if advised of the possibility of such damages.

-8. Governing Law
+## 8. Governing Law

 This License shall be governed by and construed in accordance with the laws of the State of Tennessee, without regard to its conflict of law principles.

-9. Entire Agreement
+## 9. Entire Agreement

 This License constitutes the entire agreement between you and Fifth Circle Studios regarding the use of the Proprietary Code and supersedes all prior agreements or understandings, whether written or oral, relating to the Proprietary Code.

-Fifth Circle Studios Copyright 2024
+***Fifth Circle Studios Copyright 2024***